simeis147/simeis147/README.md

 - 🔭&ensp;*A website [FBKstudio](https://fbkstudio.github.io/) to share interesting things with bros*

-- 🪂&ensp;*The goals for 2024 is half marathon, skiing, and parachuting*
+- 🌊&ensp;*The goals for 2024 is half marathon, skiing, and parachuting*

 - 🌠&ensp;*On the right is Van Gogh's《The Starry Night》*